distributed-assertions/distributed-assertions.github.io/docs/abella.md

    % $(opam var bin)/abella -v
    2.0.9-ipfs
    ~~~~

+    Note that you can instead directly download [this Zip](../docs/assets/zips/abella-f931011d4da6d654f846aa9dc71fe00788196961.zip) and proceed from the `opam pin -y .` command.

 3. To uninstall this version of Abella and restore the standard Abella packages
    in OPAM, run in the same `abella` directory as step 2 above:
    ~~~~bash